DDLCNewBeginnings/New-Beginnings/README.md

 As this is a huge overhaul to the game, we are requesting your help!
 We're currently seeking artists who can design backgrounds and characters!
 In the future, a Discord server will be available to join to discuss the mod, as well as getting involved with its community.

-If you have any further questions or comments, you can email us at [DDLC.NewBeginnings@gmail.com](https://www.DDLC.NewBeginnings@gmail.com)
+If you have any further questions or comments, or would like to contribute, you can email us at [DDLC.NewBeginnings@gmail.com](https://www.DDLC.NewBeginnings@gmail.com)

+##### Estimated official release date

+Currently, because the mod is such a huge project, it is expected to release sometime in the late spring of 2018.